Thyroid Cancer - What to Expect When You've Been Diagnosed

 The thyroid hormones also regulate your growth and development; and physical and mental development and function.
 It also affects your heart rate.

-Biopsy of Thyroid Gland
+My Thyroid Gland Biopsy

 Fine Needle Aspiration

 The next step was for me to have a biopsy of the nodule on my thyroid gland.
-This is called a "Fine Needle Aspiration".
+This is called a "fine needle aspiration."
 I was sent to yet another specialist for this.
 I laid on a table, and the nurse brought in what appeared to be an extremely huge needle.
 This was to deaden the area where the biopsy was to take place.

 It was a horrible experience!
 The nurse slowly injected the anesthetic, and I had a really difficult time staying still!
 The biopsy?
-It was a piece of cake after that!
+It was a piece of cake after that.
 The doctor simply inserted the needle through the skin into the nodule, and withdrew a bit of it.

 It took a week or so to get the results, and they believed that yes, I did have thyroid cancer.
 I was referred back to the ENT specialist to discuss my options.